-There is no statutory right of appeal against a decision to revoke a consent however an appeal may be made to the Head of Regulation within ten working days of the written revocation.
-After considering the original evidence (new evidence or material will not be permitted) the Head of Service will make a decision in writing on whether to uphold the appeal (with or without conditions) or not to uphold the appeal.
+There is no statutory right of appeal against a decision to revoke a consent however an appeal may be made to the Council's Head of Regulation in writing within ten working days of the written revocation.
+After considering the original evidence (new evidence or material will not be permitted) the Head of Regulation will make a decision in writing on whether to uphold the appeal (with or without conditions) or not to uphold the appeal.